userMaximilian/open-documentation-academy/snapcraft/how-to/qt-applications/qt-applications.md

 grade: devel
 ```

 Every snap needs a `name`.
-Valid snap names consist of lower-case alphanumeric characters and hyphens.
-Names must contain at least one letter and they also cannot start or end with a hyphen.
-Names also cannot be more than 40 characters long.
+Valid names consist of up to 40 lower-case ASCII letters, numbers and hyphens.
+Names must contain at least one letter, and they cannot start or end with a hyphen.
 If you want to publish your snap, you'll need specify a `name` that hasn't already been taken in the Snap Store.

-The `adopt-info` attribute tells Snapcraft that the mandatory `summary`, `description` and `version` attributes will be set during the `kcalc` build part (which we'll define later on).
-We're doing this as Snapcraft is able to extract this information - as well as the optional `title` and `icon` - from an [AppStream metadata file](/t/using-external-metadata/4642) included with the KCalc source code.

-> ⓘ If you want to snap an application that *doesn't* include an external metadata file, then you should delete the `adopt-info` line and add separate entries for the `summary`, `description`, `version`, `title` and `icon` attributes instead.
+You should then:
+1. include a short `summary` of what your snap does, a longer `description` and the `version` number of your snap; or
+2. use the `adopt-info` attribute to tell Snapcraft that this information will be defined during the build (e.g. by a script, or in an [AppStream metadata file](/t/using-external-metadata/4642)).
+We're opting to use the latter for our snap, as the KCalc source code includes an AppStream file.

 The `grade` is optional.
 It defines the quality of the snap.
 We're setting the `grade` as `devel` to tell Snapcraft that our snap is in development, and that it isn't yet suitable to be published to the `stable` or `candidate` release [channels](/t/channels/551) of the Snap Store.